This feature allows you to view your educational path, if you enrolled in previous years

 c. the mechanisms [on the platforms side: datafication, commodification, selection; on the users side: engagement, virality and content circulation], practices and algorithmic logics governing the generation of echo chambers and filter bubbles, which are functional for the understanding of the mechanisms of public opinion formation.

-The Laboratory on Media Activism and Gender Issues aims to investigate and develop concrete outputs based on theoretical frameworks to case studies and publicly relevant phenomena related to forms of media activism, with particular reference to gender and intersectional dimensions [e.g., data feminism, hashtag feminism, digital self-defense].
+Based on these specific skills, the Laboratory on Gender and Media Activism and Gender Issues aims to investigate and develop concrete outputs based on theoretical frameworks to case studies and publicly relevant phenomena related to forms of media activism, with particular reference to gender and intersectional dimensions [e.g., data feminism, hashtag feminism, digital self-defense].

 Based on the knowledge developed in the first module, the Lab will specifically explore: